IDTechEx forecast rapidly changing $7.5 billion market for drones

 The list seems endless.
 We are finding new applications every month and the report particularly concentrates on what has happened in 2014-15 and what comes next in this ferment of change.

 That includes technological change, with bodywork becoming electric and electronics to save cost, volume and weight while increasing reliability and life.
-Such structural electronics as evaluated in the IDTechEx report, Structural Electronics 2015-2025
+Such structural electronics as evaluated in the IDTechEx report, Structural Electronics 2015-2025.
+Lithium batteries of 142 manufacturers are compared in chemistry, format and sales success and prospective and actual motor advances evaluated.
+Other new components coming in include supercabatteries such as lithium-ion capacitors, silicon carbide and gallium nitride power semiconductors and multi-mode energy harvesting.

 This unique 200 page report on electric drones has over 120 figures and tables distilling the markets and technology into roadmaps and forecasts by number, unit value and market value 2015-2025.
 The rapidly changing powertrains, the uses, participants and benefits are discussed.